nroi/cpcache/README.md

 ## Setting pacman cache to a tmpfs

-In case you want to avoid storing packages redundantly (i.e., both on the client and on the server running `cpcache`), you can set the `CacheDir` in your pacman.conf to a subdirectory of `/tmp`.
+In case you want to avoid storing packages redundantly (i.e., both on the client and on the server that runs `cpcache`), you can set the `CacheDir` in your pacman.conf to a subdirectory of `/tmp`.
 `/tmp` is set to a [tmpfs](https://wiki.archlinux.org/index.php/tmpfs) by default, meaning the package cache will be cleared when shutting down.